KhronosGroup/glTF-Blender-IO/README.md

 Installation
 ------------

-The Khronos glTF 2.0 importer and exporter is not available in the *Add-ons* tab by default, and must be downloaded from this repository and manually installed.
-Copy the `addons/io_scene_gltf2` folder into the `scripts/addons/` directory of the Blender installation, then enable it under the *Add-ons* tab.
+The Khronos glTF 2.0 importer and exporter is enabled by default in beta versions of [Blender 2.8](https://www.blender.org/2-8/).
+To reinstall it — for example, when testing recent or upcoming changes — copy the `addons/io_scene_gltf2` folder into the `scripts/addons/` directory of the Blender installation, then enable it under the *Add-ons* tab.
+For additional development documentation, see [Debugging](DEBUGGING.md).

 Usage
 -----